Iowa-class battleship: General characteristics

-The Iowa-class battleships are 860 ft 0 in long at the waterline and 887 ft 3 in long overall with beam of 108 ft 2 in.
+The Iowa-class battleships are 860 ft 0 in long at the waterline and 887 ft 3 in long overall with a beam of 108 ft 2 in.
 During World War II, the draft was 37 ft 2 in at full load displacement of 57540 LT and 34 ft 9+1/4 in at design combat displacement of 54889 LT.
-Like the two previous classes of American fast battleships, the Iowas feature a triple bottom under the armored citadel and armored skegs around the inboard shafts.
+Like the two previous classes of American fast battleships, the Iowas have a double bottom hull that becomes a triple bottom under the armored citadel and armored skegs around the inboard shafts.
 The dimensions of the Iowas were strongly influenced by speed.
-When the Second Vinson Act was passed by the United States Congress in 1938, the US Navy moved quickly to develop a 45,000-ton-standard battleship that would pass through the 110 ft wide Panama Canal.
+When the Second Vinson Act was passed by the United States Congress in 1938, the U.S. Navy moved quickly to develop a 45,000-ton-standard battleship that would pass through the 110 ft wide Panama Canal.
 Drawing on a 1935 empirical formula for predicting a ship's maximum speed based on scale-model studies in flumes of various hull forms and propellers and a newly developed empirical theorem that related waterline length to maximum beam, the Navy drafted plans for a battleship class with a maximum beam of 108 ft 2 in which, when multiplied by 7.96, produced a waterline length of 860 ft.
 The Navy also called for the class to have a lengthened forecastle and amidship, which would increase speed, and a bulbous bow.

 The Iowas exhibit good stability, making them steady gun platforms.
 At design combat displacement, the ships' (GM) metacentric height was 9.26 ft.
 They also have excellent maneuverability in the open water for their size, while seakeeping is described as good, but not outstanding.
 In particular, the long fine bow and sudden widening of the hull just in front of the foremost turret contributed to the ships being rather wet for their size.
 This hull form also resulted in very intense spray formations, which led to some difficulty refueling escorting destroyers.

 Armament

 Main battery

 The primary guns used on these battleships are the nine 16 in/50-caliber Mark 7 naval guns, a compromise design developed to fit inside the barbettes.
-These guns fire high explosive- and armor-piercing shells, and can fire a 16-inch shell approximately 23.4 nmi.
+These guns fire high explosive- and armor-piercing shells and can fire a 16-inch shell approximately 23.4 nmi.
 The guns are housed in three 3-gun turrets: two forward of the battleship's superstructure and one aft, in a configuration known as "2-A-1".
 The guns are 66 ft long (50 times their 16-inch bore, or 50 calibers from breechface to muzzle).
 About 43 ft protrudes from the gun house.
 Each gun weighs about 239000 lb without the breech, or 267900 lb with the breech.
 They fired 2700 lb armor-piercing projectiles at a muzzle velocity of 2500 ft/s, or 1900 lb high-capacity projectiles at 2690 ft/s, up to 24 mi.
 At maximum range, the projectile spends almost 1 1/2 minutes in flight.
 The maximum firing rate for each gun is two rounds per minute.